 In either case, this kind of calculation can give you a very close approximation of your true equity, which will be a couple of percentages up or down from this number.

-Now, we are going to look into an even simpler way to calculate approximate hand equity without even having to figure out the ratios we just mentioned.
+Now, we are going to investigate an even simpler way to calculate approximate hand equity without having to figure out the ratios we just mentioned.

 Rule of Two and Four in Poker – Quick Way to Calculate Poker Equity